mltframework/mlt_web/plugins/FilterRescale.md

 ## Bugs

-* It only implements a nearest neighbour scaling - it is used as the base class for the gtkrescale and mcrescale filters.
+* It only implements a nearest neighbour scaling - it is used as the base class for the gtkrescale and swscale filters.